maczniak/dev_diary/reading/reinforcement_learning_an_introduction_2nd.md

  argmax<sub>*a*</sub>[*Q*<sub>*t*</sub>(*a*) +
  *c*√(log*t*/*N*<sub>*t*</sub>(*a*))] (measure of the uncertainty or variance in the estimate of *a*'s value, the confidence level)<br>
-UCB will often perform well, but is more difficult than *ε*-greedy ti extend beyond bandits to the more general RL settings.
+UCB will often perform well, but is more difficult than *ε*-greedy to extend beyond bandits to the more general RL settings.
 One difficulty is in dealing with nonstationary problems.
 Another difficulty is dealing with large state spaces, particularly function approximation.
 In these more advanced setting